2020PB/police-brutality/CONTRIBUTING.md

   - If so, do not add duplicate evidence.
   - If not, add it as a source.
 - **Does your post add context or change the interpretation of other evidence?**
-  - If so, update the existing description with the new information.
+  - If so, [update the existing description](#Submission-Guide) with the new information.

 **If the incident has not been reported**

-If you have identified a new incident, ensure that it meets our [content standards](#Incident-Report-Guidelines-1).
+If you have identified a new incident, ensure that it meets our [content standards](#Content-Standards) and follow the [Submission Guide](#Submission-Guide) to add it to the repo.

 #### 3. Share it!